How to Become a Content Reviewer (Skills, Education, Tips)

 Knowledge of Content Management Systems

-All content reviewers should be well versed in content management systems (CMS), which are used in creating, managing, and publishing digital material.
-Content reviewers must be familiar with the CMS used by the company or brand with which they are working, and be able to navigate in order to assess and make adjustments to the materials.
+All content reviewers should familiarize themselves with content management systems (CMS), which are used in creating, managing, and publishing digital material.
+Understand the CMS used by the company or brand with which you work, in order to properly assess and make adjustments to the materials.
 You must be comfortable dealing with images, videos, and other multimedia that may be incorporated into your clients’ content.

 Related: How to Become a Beta Reader